 Who has time to think about mom style when you’re juggling so many other priorities in life!?!
 But here are six simple tips to have you looking your best in no time!

 I’ve been confronted by a random kindergartener on the playground who said I looked “yucky.”
-At that stage in my life, I had newborn, 2-year-old, and 4-year old, so playground style wasn’t at the top of my list of priorities!
+At that stage in my life, I had a newborn, a 2-year-old, and a 4-year old.
+So playground-style wasn’t at the top of my list of priorities!
 But it clearly was for her perfectly coiffed and designer-clad mother across the swingset.

 But there is a middle ground between totally letting yourself go and being a slave to fashion.
 Now that everyone in my house can usually get dressed and buckled in the car without lots of assistance from me, I have more time to take care of myself.

 Do I still walk out of the house with chaotic hair, no makeup, and mismatched workout attire from time to time

 ?
 Of course!
 And if you do, too, no judgment from me.
 Life happens, and sometimes you’ve just got to do whatever works to take care of everything else.
 Something’s gotta give!

 But we don’t have to look like we just walked off the runway to hold our own at the carpool line.
 Here are a few style tips that have helped me, and can help you avoid the same mistakes I’ve made.

 1. Know Your Body Type

 We were not all cut from the same cookie-cutter, and that’s okay.
 But that means not all styles look great on everybody.
 To find a flattering mom style, choose clothes that suit your body type well.
 After three c-sections, I have come to terms with the fact that form-fitting crop tops are not my friend, but blousy tops are great.